Cally Beaton: Career

 At the Edinburgh Festival Fringe in 2016, she gained 4-star reviews, together with comedian Catherine Bohart.
 For her solo show at the 2017 festival, Super Cally Fragile Lipstick, she gained further 4-star reviews and won the Piccadilly Comedy Club "New Comedian Of The Year" 2017/18.

 Her 2019 Edinburgh Fringe solo show Invisible, inspired by the statement by Yann Moix that women over 50 years of age were invisible to him, was listed as unmissable by the Daily Express and received four-star reviews from The Scotsman and Funny Women.
 Beaton was on Episode 19 of the 2019 series of Richard Herring's Edinburgh Fringe Podcast.
 She featured on the Daily Mirrors and the Evening Standard's best jokes lists.

 In Spring 2021, Beaton launched Namaste Motherf**kers, a podcast that mixes the genres of comedy, self-help and business.
+And in 2025 her debut book of the same name, became a Sunday Times Top 10 Bestseller.

 In Spring 2023, Beaton appeared on Countdown in Dictionary Corner.

 Beaton has also written for The Guardian and the Financial Times.

 Personal life

-Beaton has a son, who has autism, and a daughter.
-She used to sky dive and is fluent in Dutch.
+Beaton has a son, who is autistic, and a daughter.
+Beaton moved to Amsterdam in the 1990s, as her then husband was Dutch.
+She became fluent in the language, and she owns property in Amsterdam and London.

+After her divorce, she dated fellow comedian Mark Steel in 2023.